Your wedding should be as unique as you are

 Take some inspiration from these wonderful couples, if they can do it, so can you…

-Som & Jonny married in Tuscany in a two day wedding extravaganza.
-Family and friends flew in from across the globe to celebrate with them in what was truly the most fabulous two day.
-They chose to add lots of elements from Indian wedding traditions, such as the bride meeting the groom surrounded by bridesmaids, the bells being rung over the single women, the bride being carried on a doli by the groomsmen, the bhangra dancing, the bright colours, the Indian outfits provided to all the wedding guests, the pool party on the morning of the wedding, the salmon pink wedding dress (wow…just wow!), and all of this took place in Tuscany!
+Som & Jonny married in Tuscany in a two-day wedding extravaganza.
+Family and friends flew in from across the globe to celebrate with them in what was truly the most fabulous two-day.
+They chose to add lots of elements from Indian wedding traditions, such as the bride meeting the groom surrounded by bridesmaids, the bells being rung over the single women, the bride was carried on a doli by the groomsmen, the bhangra dancing, the bright colours, the Indian outfits provided to all the wedding guests, the pool party on the morning of the wedding, the salmon pink wedding dress (wow…just wow!), and all of this took place in Tuscany!
 So unique and perfect for the two of them.

 Just because you live in the UK, doesn’t mean you have to get married there.
 I love a destination wedding – getting married abroad might mean all sorts of things to a couple.
 Perhaps you’re not UK born and want to get married in your home country.
 Perhaps you want a more intimate group of loved ones, partying in a hot country, or perhaps you’re eloping!

 Warren & Andy married at Hatfield House in Hertfordshire.
 They fell in love with the venue.
 The history of the place and the beautiful gardens that made it extra special.
 They included their beloved pet dog as their ring bearer, had giant light up letters on the dance floor and they choreographed a flash mob for the first dance.
 Warren and Andy run a stage school, so including these elements added their own character to the day.